Why 'selling yourself' is not really selling 'yourself'

 It's made me wonder.
 About what we think we are actually selling.
 About our attitudes to selling.
 And about where that reluctance to talk about ourselves comes from.

 So, let's break it down a bit:

-Money: Ah, now, that becomes more interesting!
+Ah, now, that becomes more interesting!
 As my mother's example shows, for some reason we feel we are OK to pay for some things, but not for others.
-We would think of leaving a shop with our goods in our bags, without paying (would we?).
+We wouldn't think of leaving a shop with our goods in our bags, without paying (would we?).

 But a dentist appointment?
 Or any type of service?
 Why do we feel more ambivalent about that?
 Do we feel OK paying for that, or selling it, but not too overtly?
 Do we just want to send a nice impersonal invoice and let others deal with it?